WoosterTech/Quest-Tools/README.md

 # Quest Tools

-## GMSearch Script
-This is a compiled [AutoHotKey](https://autohotkey.com/ "AutoHotKey's Homepage") script that makes it easy to search for a contact in GM.

-Simply press CTRL+ALT+= to get a message box asking for the contact's name (same as you would in the search field in the upper left corner of GM).
-It will then do the search for you and return the results in GM.

-Make sure to have GM running or you'll get an error message

 ## Quick Status Change
 Changes status in both MS Teams and 3CX Desktop.
 Teams doesn't seem to be perfectly reliable, seems to be a timing issue.
 Find INI file in **%APPDATA%\QI Tools** and increase (and un-comment) *teamsSleep* value.